50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Ans:

-BDD is a collaborative approach where developers, testers, and business analysts define application behaviour using natural language.
-It emphasizes communication, clarity, and alignment between stakeholders by expressing requirements as executable specifications written in a human-readable format.
+BDD (Behavior-Driven Development) is a collaborative methodology in which developers, testers, and business analysts collaborate to define the application’s behavior using natural language.
+This approach focuses on enhancing communication and ensuring clarity among all stakeholders by transforming business requirements into executable specifications.
+These specifications are written in a human-readable format, often using tools like Gherkin.

-81. How do you implement BDD with Cucumber?
+81. What methods are used to implement BDD with Cucumber?

 Ans: